CompuTec/computec-docs/docs/pdc/administrator-guide/pdc-licensing/overview.md

     - **License is not invalid**: an invalid license file was loaded.
 8. **View License Details** - Once the license is successfully imported, information about the remaining validity of the license will be displayed.
 9. **Test the License** - Run CompuTec PDC and attempt to log in.
 If the license is applied correctly, you may see the message "Not Connected No License Assigned".
-10. **Reload Licensing Window** - Reload the PDC/WMS LICENSING window.
+10. **Reload Licensing Window** - Reload the CompuTec PDC/WMS LICENSING window.
 A new terminal should now be visible under the License Management tab.

     ![Not Assigned](./media/pdc-licensing/pdc-not-assigned.webp)
 11. **License Information** - Two values are communicated on this tab: